Metrics

 Add a new panel and scroll down to its bottom to ensure that the data source is set to Prometheus.
 Then, start typing the name of the required metric in the metric browser box, and it will appear on the screen.

-Common choices of metrics include the requested vs. provisioned CPUs and memory, and the monthly cost of your cluster.
+Common metrics include the requested vs. provisioned CPUs and memory and the monthly cost of your cluster.
 You can also expand the metrics presented in your dashboard by importing data in JSON files.

 Use the panel on the right to specify your stat title, legend, visualization styles, and other values to help you ensure the report makes the most sense to your team.